 03 of 07

 You’ll find one of Germany’s largest open-air outlet centers in the town of Zweibruecken, in the southwest of the country.
-Shop in more than 64 designer stores and save from 30 up to 70%.
+Shop in more than 64 designer stores at Ropenheim's The Style Outlet and save from 30 up to 70%.
 International brands include Calvin Klein, Diesel, Lacoste, Marc Picard Ralph Lauren, Svarovski, and Versace, just to name a few.

 Cafes, wine bars, fashion shows, and open-air concerts keep you entertained after your shopping spree while free wifi and free parking makes it easy.